acmcalvo/README-Generator/README.md

   y

   ## Questions
-  If you have any questions about this projects, please contact me directly at aaaa.
-You can view more of my projects at https://github.com/acmcalvo.
+  If you have any questions about this projects, please contact me directly at: acmcalvo@yahoo.com You can view more of my projects at https://github.com/acmcalvo.